appdev-projects/html-template/README.md

-# HTML-Template
+# html-template

-Use this template to create static HTML websites that you want to host on GitHub pages.
+Use this template to create static HTML websites.